The bright light is blinding. You feel the cold stare of the camera pointed directly at you.

 It can be tempting, when recording a video, to cram in as much knowledge, diagrams, and animations as possible.
 After reading all these tips you’ll probably want to dive into your next video and add as many of them as you can to your course.

-Stick with one or two learning strategies per video, that way your teaching will be front and center.
+Stick with one or two learning strategies per video, that way your teaching will be front and center in the video.

-Lighting doesn’t need to cost a fortune either.
+Lighting doesn’t need to cost a fortune, either.
 A simple ring light for your phone is very reasonable and you can experiment with household lamps until you find the budget for some studio-quality lighting.

 Interactivity increases engagement gives students a sense of completion and increases the amount of knowledge retained in a lesson.